merry7cherry/Flow-Matching-trajectory-visualization/README.md

    PYTHONPATH=src python scripts/visualize_trajectories.py --device cpu
    ```

    Images for the 1D and 2D experiments will be saved under the `outputs/` directory.
+The script trains the flow matching,
+   rectified flow, variational flow matching, and variational mean flow baselines so you will find companion figures labelled
-Use the following optional flags to tune
+   `flow_matching`, `rectified_flow`, `variational_flow`, and `variational_mean_flow` for each dataset.
+Use the following optional
-   the variational flow experiment:
+   flags to tune the variational flow experiments:

    - `--variational-latent-dim`: dimensionality of the latent code sampled from the VAE prior (default: 8)
    - `--variational-kl-weight`: weight for the KL divergence between encoder posterior and standard normal prior (default: 1.0)
    - `--variational-matching-weight`: weight for the flow-matching mean-squared error conditioned on the latent code (default: 1.0)
+   - `--variational-mean-latent-dim`: optional latent dimensionality override for VMF (defaults to the VFM setting)
+   - `--variational-mean-kl-weight`: optional KL divergence weight override for VMF (defaults to the VFM setting)
+   - `--variational-mean-matching-weight`: optional matching loss weight override for VMF (defaults to the VFM setting)

+## Variational Mean Flow (VMF)

+The variational mean flow shares the encoder and latent-conditioned velocity network with VFM, but optimizes the different target
+introduced in the variational mean flow literature.
+The training loop in `flowviz.pipelines.flow_matching.train_variational_mean_flow_matching`
+computes forward-mode derivatives with `torch.func.jvp` to build the detached flow-matching targets and records the loss terms needed for
+analysis.

+To visualize VMF trajectories, use `flowviz.pipelines.flow_matching.compute_variational_mean_trajectories`.
+The helper samples latent
+codes from the standard normal prior (matching inference-time behaviour) and integrates the velocity field with the Euler integrator,
+producing a tensor of states and their corresponding time stamps that can be plotted with the existing visualization utilities.

 ## Adding New Flow Variants